-Note: This section does not apply to systems running SGI ProPack 6 SP2 with RHEL 5.2.
-For this release, RHEL 5.2 does not support XFS.
+Note: This section does not apply to systems running SGI ProPack 6 SP5 with RHEL 5.4.
+For this release, RHEL 5.4 does not support XFS.

-irqbalance Utility on SGI ProPack 6 SP2 Systems Running RHEL 5.2
+irqbalance Utility on SGI ProPack 6 SP5 Systems Running RHEL 5.4

-On SGI ProPack 6 SP2 systems running RHEL 5.2, the irqbalance utility is configured off.
+On SGI ProPack 6 SP5 systems running RHEL 5.4, the irqbalance utility is configured off.
 This utility distributes device interrupts across all the CPUs on a multiprocessor system with the purpose of spreading the load.
 On a distributed shared memory (DSM) multiprocessor computer system, such as an SGI Altix system, the distance (that is, the latency) to a given CPU from a given device, varies quite substantially as you add router hops.
 Because of this, the PROM on an SGI Altix system, does not pick a random CPU to process the interrupts of a device; it picks the optimum CPU to handle the interrupts.
 This irqbalance utility breaks this optimum CPU assignment.
 Therefore, it is configured off.

-SLES10 SP2 or RHEL 5.2 Kernels
+SLES10 SP2 or RHEL 5.4 Kernels

 For ia64 systems, SLES10 SP2 contains two kernel variants, kernel-default and kernel-debug.
 During installation, if you do not explicitly select to install kernel-debug, your SGI Altix system will boot with the kernel-default variant after installation.
-For x86_64 systems, SLES10 SP2 contains kernel-default (1CPU), kernel-debug, kernel-smp (multi-CPU) and kernel-xen.
+Both the kdb/lkcd and kexec/kdump crash dump facilities are compatible with this default kernel.
+For x86_64 systems, SLES10 SP2 contains kernel-default (one CPU), kernel-debug, kernel-smp (multiple CPU) and kernel-xen.
 SGI recommends and pre-installs kernel-smp for x86_64 systems.

-RHEL 5.2 has two kernel images, kernel and kernel-xen for ia64 and x86_64 systems.
+RHEL 5.4 has two kernel images, kernel and kernel-xen for ia64 and x86_64 systems.
 The kernel-xen variant is only provided as a technology preview for ia64 systems, but is a fully supported kernel for x86_64 systems.